wcheung8/IDeMe-Net/README.md

 A PyTorch implementation of "Image Deformation Meta-Networks for One-Shot Learning"(CVPR 2019 Oral).

 ```
+Please put the data in:
+/home/yourusername/data/miniImagenet

+The images are put in
+.../miniImagenet/images
+such as:miniImagenet\images\n0153282900000006.jpg
+We provide the data split in ./datasplit/,please put them at
+.../miniImagenet/train.csv
+.../miniImagenet/test.csv
+.../miniImagenet/val.csv

 # First, we fix the deformation sub-network and train the embedding sub-network with randomly deformed images

 # For 224x224